DanielGalarza/Gu-eyed/tensorflow-install.md

 ```

-**For more information using TensorFlow with iOS devices** please see official [TensorFlow iOS Examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/ios_examples)
+**For more information about using TensorFlow with iOS devices** please see official [TensorFlow iOS Examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/ios_examples)